 Absolutely!
 Like just about any backyard fowl, geese can live with chickens (and ducks, and even turkeys and guinea fowl).
 We have a mixed flock of chickens, guinea fowl, and ducks right now and they all get along really well.

-The only real concerns with mixing waterfowl of any kind with chickens is 1) male waterfowl can kill your hens if they try to mate with them.
+The only real concern with mixing waterfowl of any kind with chickens is that 1) male waterfowl can kill your hens if they try to mate with them.
 We have never had this issue personally and as long as your males have a female or two to mate with, they should be fine.

 And 2) waterfowl obviously like… water.
 Which can be messy and unpleasant for your chickens.
 We provide our waterfowl with swimming pools when it is warm out and we utilize buckets so that they can dip their heads in, even in the cold months.
 The ability to completely dip their heads is important, by the way.

 We do not put water inside the coop.
 We actually never have, even before the addition of waterfowl a couple of years ago.
 Water and coops are just asking for trouble.
 Our entire flock must go outside to eat and drink, regardless of the weather.
-Water inside during the winter can contribute to frostbite and water and food at any time can contribute to pest problems that no one wants to deal with, so we keep it out at all times.
+The water inside during the winter can contribute to frostbite and water and food at any time can contribute to pest problems that no one wants to deal with, so we keep it out at all times.

 The easiest way to mix a flock is to have a flock that is similar in age.
-Of course this isn’t always possible.
+Of course, this isn’t always possible.
 When we add new flock members, regardless of species, we separate them by a fence so that they can all see each other, but not actually interact.
 Once everyone gets used to each other, we remove the fence and everyone intermingles and establishes their new pecking order without incident.